 Pool stains are caused by natural elements or other materials that get into the pool, such as leaves or algae.
 Before you can remove the stain you have to diagnose the type of pool stain you're dealing with.
 This is not the easiest thing to do, but there are common types of pool stains you can explore first.
 Here are four different types you can consider to see which (if any) resembles the problem you're having.

 1. Black Stains

 When leaves from nearby trees fall into the pool and stay there for a while, they can leave a black stain.
 The black pool stain is caused by compounds in the leaves known as tannins.
 It acts as a natural dye and will stain your pool dramatically if you don't take care of it.
 One remedy is to increase the amount of chlorine and monitor any changes.
-If the the stains don't disappear, tannin is the not the problem.
+If the stains don't disappear, tannin is not the problem.

 2. Greenish Brown Stains

 A greenish brown stain is not often caused by metals, but rather organic material.
 A common problem is algae growth that causes pool stains.
 The best way to remove it is to use enzymes.
 These are a natural cure because they eat away at the algae or other organic materials that might have fallen in from trees or elsewhere in the yard.